Comparison

 Meta reaches people while they scroll — whether they are looking for your product or not.
 You interrupt with something relevant.
 Lower CPMs, broader reach, but a longer path to conversion because you are building intent, not capturing it.

 Most scaling businesses need both: Google to capture the buyers who already know they have a problem, Meta to build awareness among the buyers who don't yet.
+If your campaigns aren't converting, see our guide on Meta Ads not converting.

 Side by side